-We anticipate our cash requirements will be higher for fiscal year 2020, compared to the prior fiscal year, as we advance our US Phase I/II Cell Pouch Clinical Trial and strategic initiatives.
+We anticipate our cash requirements will be higher for the next twelve months as we progress in our US Phase I/II Cell Pouch Clinical Trial, accelerate development of our local immune protection technology assets, advance research collaborations and execute upon strategic initiatives.
 Some of the increased cash requirements anticipated for the US Phase I/II Cell Pouch Clinical Trial will be offset by additional milestone achievement draws against the Company's JDRF grant award.
-However, the progression of and related spend for certain R&D activities and / or initiation of activities associated with new collaborations will be dependent on available cash resources.
+However, the progression of and related spending for certain R&D activities and / or initiation of activities associated with new collaborations will be dependent on available cash resources.

-Until such time as the Company's biotechnology therapeutic products are approved and available for sale, the Company's liquidity requirements and its ability to continue as a going concern and fund its R&D programs, strategic initiatives and operations will be dependent on its ability to raise additional financing by selling additional equity, from common share purchase warrant and stock option exercise proceeds, from licensing agreements or strategic collaborations, from non-dilutive sources such as new research grants and / or from securing credit facilities.
+Until such time as the Company's biotechnology therapeutic products are approved and available for sale, the Company's liquidity requirements and its ability to continue as a going concern and fund its R&D programs, strategic initiatives, and operations will be dependent on its ability to raise additional financing by selling additional equity, from common share purchase warrant and stock option exercise proceeds, from licensing agreements or strategic collaborations, from non-dilutive sources such as new research grants and / or from securing credit facilities.
 Future financing will depend on many factors, including, but not limited to, market conditions which are not within the Company's control and the market acceptance of its products.
 No assurance can be given that any such additional financing will be available or that, if available, it can be obtained on terms favourable to the Company.
 See section "RISKS AND UNCERTAINTIES" and "CAPITAL MANAGEMENT, FINANCIAL INSTRUMENTS AND RISKS" in this MD&A.